-Provided below is a brief introduction to cyber crime investigations for patrol officers.
-We describe the basic steps necessary when conducting the investigation, steps required to identify potential digital evidence, and how to work with different kinds of digital evidence (e.g. emails, social media, IP addresses, etc).
+Provided below is a brief introduction to cybercrime investigations for officers.
+We describe the basic steps necessary when conducting the investigation, steps required to identify potential digital evidence, and how to work with different kinds of digital evidence (e.g. mobile devices, social media, IP addresses, etc).

 Assess the Situation

 As with any investigation, the officer must first determine the specific elements of the crime and whether the laws in their jurisdiction support prosecution.
 For example, can the charges be sustained even if guilt is proven?
 Given the many new technologies in use, very often common law, and federal and state statutes have not caught up to the offenses.
 Another factor to consider when investigating cyber crimes is the global nature of the Internet.
 It is often beneficial to consult with your prosecutor to gain additional insight into specific crimes.

 When conducting a cybercrime investigation, normal investigative methods are still important.
 Asking who, what, where, when, why and how questions is still important.
 The investigator should also still ask the following questions:

 - Were these crime limited to US jurisdiction?

 - Where might the physical and digital evidence be located?

 - What types of physical and digital evidence were involved with the crime?

 - Does any of the evidence need to be photographed/preserved immediately?